-The runway threshold, which is the beginning of the landing area, may not be located at the beginning of the full strength runway pavement.
-It may be displaced because of obstructions or other operational problems.
+The runway threshold is the beginning of the landing area, and may not be located at the physical beginning or end of the full strength runway.
+It may be used for takeoff, but not for landing.
+After landing at the other end, the landing aircraft may use the displaced portion of the runway for roll out.
+Displacements may be permanent or temporary.
+Reasons for permanent displacement may be to give arriving aircraft clearance over an obstruction while still allowing departing aircraft the maximum amount of runway available, because of operational problems, or as noise mitigation measures.
+Reasons for temporary displacement may be for ongoing construction, for repairs after accidents or to displace landing position to a stronger part of full strength pavement if the keel is unreliable.
+Displaced runways require waivers.
 The area of full strength pavement in front of the threshold may be required for takeoff or for rollout on landings from the opposite direction.
 Where this occurs, changes to the standards for runway lighting are required.